Be in the know about leading stem cell centers you can trust in this article.

-What this hype does not cover is the promising medical potential of stem cell therapies, nor has it properly credited the clinics that comply with FDA regulations to offer effective medical treatments to populations of patients who otherwise have limited options.
+What this hype does not cover is the promising medical potential of stem cell therapies, nor had it properly credited the legitimate stem cell clinics that comply with FDA regulations to offer effective medical treatments to populations of patients who otherwise have limited options.

 Should You Believe the Hype About Stem Cell Clinics?

 Today, the majority of medical clinics that offer stem cell treatments administer mesenchymal stem cells (MSCs), which they source from human fat (adipose tissue) or bone marrow.